ChrisWhealy/coin_sort_wasm2/README.md

 # COIN_SORT_WASM2

-Same functinoality as <https://github.com/ChrisWhealy/coin_sort_wasm> but this project imports the WASM module into the browser and executes it directly.
+Same functionality as <https://github.com/ChrisWhealy/coin_sort_wasm> but this project imports the WASM module into the browser and executes it directly.
 This allows the public functions in the WASM module (denoted in the Rust module using the directive `#[wasm_bindgen]`) to be called directly from JavaScript

 ## Compilation